 7. Talat Phlu (ตลาดพลู)

-The area is blessed with high concentration of skilled street food.
+The area is blessed with the high concentration of skilled street food.
 A lot of personnel that prides themselves on serving some of the best things to eat in Bangkok.
 A number of street food stalls have received local Thai awards for their dishes.
 And including an ancient street cart serving a snack (kanom buang yuan ขนมเบื้องญวน).
 That is so famous it has been decorated with plaques and winning awards that dangle from the pole of the street light.

 8. Rangnam (รางน้ำ)

-There are a slew of trendy bars, international restaurants, hotels, and massages.
+There is a slew of trendy bars, international restaurants, hotels, and massages.
 Some fancier sit down restaurants (like Tida Esarn), and a worthy mass of street food stalls that sprout up especially in the evening time.